quasarframework/quasar/docs/src/pages/vue-components/icon.md

 * Icon names are in hyphen-serapated case and always begin with "fas fa-", "fab fa-", "fal fa-" or "far fa-" prefixes.
 * Go to [FontAwesome](https://fontawesome.com/icons), look for your desired icon, click on it.
 You'll get to its page.
 Below the icon name (as title), you will see something like `<i class="fas fa-air-freshener"></i>`.
 The result is `fas fa-air-freshener`.

+#### Fork Awesome

+* Icon names are in hyphen-serapated case and always begin with "fas fa-", "fab fa-", "fal fa-" or "far fa-" prefixes.
+* Go to [Fork Awesome](https://forkaweso.me/Fork-Awesome/icons/), look for your desired icon, click on it.
+You'll get to its page.
+Below the icon name (as title), you will see something like `<i class="fas fa-air-freshener"></i>`.
+The result is `fas fa-air-freshener`.

 #### Ionicons

 * Icon names are in hyphen-separated case and always begin with "ion-", "ion-md-", "ion-ios-" or "ion-logo-" prefixes.